mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 # March 2nd, 2024
 Lance:
 - Rewrote scrapers to not inherit from my `BaseSpider` superclass

+Renat:
+- Developed working nova scotia scraper and started work on integrating all of the web scrapers - 47 passed 60 failed.

 # March 3rd, 2024
 Emily: